vectara/vectara-docs/www/docs/prompts/custom_prompts_with_metadata.md

 custom prompt with
 metadata.

-## Example Custom Prompt for an RFI Answering Bot
+## Example custom prompt for an RFI answering bot

 The following example prompt creates a Request for information (RFI) answering bot that includes metadata.
 First, we ask the generative LLM to